johnicesea/cake/README.md

 simple crud project as homework -- using servlet &amp; jdbc

-this project need h2 database running at localhost:9092, and the project will automatically create schemas and initialing data
+this project need h2 database running at localhost:9092, and the project will automatically create schemas and initializing data